 The control panel battery charge capacity is 7.0 to 35 AH.
-The main control cabinet can house batteries up to 7 AH, larger capacity batteries can be housed in a Remote Battery Box (P/N RBB).
-See Section 4.3.1 for deteails.
+The main control cabinet can house batteries up to 18 AH, larger capacity batteries can be housed in a RBB (see Section 4.3.1 for details).
 Use 12V batteries of the same AH rating.
 Determine the correct AH rating as per your current load calculation (see Section 3.6).